M4 Sport

-M4 Sport is a Hungarian terrestrial television channel owned and operated by Duna Média since 2015.
+M4 Sport is a Hungarian terrestrial television channel owned and operated by Hungarian Radio and Television since 2026.
 On this channel, events of the 16 prominent Hungarian sports are carried, as well as international sports events, events featuring outstanding Hungarian athletes, and the broadcast of their competitions and championships.
 All of this includes self-produced shows.
 M4 Sport provides approximately 10 hours of "live" sports broadcasting per day.

-On July 18, 2020, on the channel's fifth birthday, it was announced that a new channel called M4 Sport+ would be launched from September 12.
+On 18 July 2020, on the channel's fifth birthday, it was announced that a new channel called M4 Sport+ would be launched from 12 September.
 For the time being, the new channel can only be viewed for a limited time, on weekends between 14:00 and 22:00 in the time slot shared with Duna World, not only in Europe, but also in those parts of the world where Duna World's programs are broadcast to Hungarians abroad.
-The terrestrial coverage of the channel is 99,6% of Hungary's territory.
+The terrestrial coverage of the channel is 99.6% of Hungary's territory.
 In 2022, the channel had an audience share of 2,7%.

 The channel's advertising time is sold by Atmedia.